Apple iPhone upgrade program: Here's how it works

-Want to Upgrade to the iPhone 15?
-What You Need to Know About Apple's iPhone Upgrade Program
+Upgrading to the iPhone 15?
+What to Know About Apple's iPhone Upgrade Program

-Eyeing the brand new iPhone 15 but not ready for the price?
+Want the brand-new iPhone 15 but not quite ready for the price?
 Apple's got you covered.

-At its annual fall event, Apple just announced the brand new editions of their flagship phone -- the iPhone 15 and Plus models and the iPhone 15 Pro and Pro Max models.
-If you're someone who likes switching out their iPhone as new models emerge each year and looking to upgrade your current iPhone soon, Apple's iPhone Upgrade Program might be right for you.
+Apple's brand-new iPhone 15 and Plus models and the iPhone 15 Pro and Pro Max are currently available for preorder (and they'll be hitting stores Sept.
+22).
+If you like to switch out your iPhone as new models emerge each year, and you're looking to upgrade your current iPhone soon, Apple's iPhone Upgrade Program might be right for you.

 This program is basically an "iPhone as a service" plan.
 Instead of paying the full value up front or making monthly payments to own a particular phone after two years, the iPhone Upgrade program lets you trade in your current phone for a new model after making 12 monthly payments.
-Of course, for that privilege, you're paying a subscription fee for the foreseeable future.
+For that privilege, you're paying a subscription fee for the foreseeable future.

-Since the iPhone 15 was just announced and will be available for preorder on Sept.
-15 and available to purchase in store on Sept.
-22, this could be a good time to get in on all of the upgrading action.
-To check your eligibility, all you have to do is sign in on Apple's Website, and you will know whether your current phone is eligible for an upgrade.
+Since the iPhone 15 series is currently on preorder, and it's a week until the phones hit stores, this could be a good time to get in on all of the upgrading action.
+To check your eligibility, all you have to do is sign in on Apple's website, and you'll know whether your current phone is eligible for an upgrade.

 How does the iPhone Upgrade Program work?